SaudAzmi/Data-Management-1/README.md

   - To answer this user-story, the dimensions conformity + consistency + accuracy was considered for the column “PublicationNumber”.

-• Why did you choose a given technique and the associated steps for a task?
+ Why did you choose a given technique and the associated steps for a task?
-  - Is there an alternative technique that could have been Goal-B
+  - Is there an alternative technique that could have been

+  #Goal-B
   - Creating a Raw dataset refereeing to any online source like kaggle.com.
   - Conditions on the Raw dataset o Minimum dimensions to be considered while making the dataset Raw are